CarbonPackages/Carbon.Eel/README.md

 ```

 -   `string` (string) The string to convert
--   `separator` (string, optional) The separator between the words, defaults to `-`
+-   `separator` (string, optional) The separator between the words defaults to `-`

 **Return** The converted string

 ### `Carbon.String.convertToString(input, separator)`

-Helper to make sure to get a string back
+Helper to make sure to get a string back.

 Examples: